Package 'FastRet'

 Description

-The goal of this function is to train a model that predicts RT_ADJ (retention time measured on a new, adjusted column) from RT (retention time measured on the original column) and to attach this "adjustmodel" to an existing FastRet model.
+The goal of this function is to train a model that predicts RT_ADJ (retention time measured on a new, adjusted column) from RT (retention time measured on the original column) and to attach this adjustment model to an existing FastRet model.

 Usage